-Editor's note: Today The Rochester Voice publishes its second of a four-part series on how and why those with mental health issues too often end up in the government's penal system and what are some of the strategies posed to mitigate the problem ... and why all too often those strategies have failed.
+Editor's note: Today The Rochester Voice publishes its second of a four-part series on how and why those with mental health issues often end up in the penal system, what are some of the strategies posed to mitigate the problem and why all too often those strategies fail.

 Today a look at one professor of psychiatry's vision that calls for restoring some degree of re-institutionalization - he calls it sanctuary - for those most severely ill.

 Monday, New Hampshire's chief advocate for those suffering from mental health issues argues that re-institutionalization would be a bad thing and why funding for more community involvement and outreach is the only humane direction to take.

 Tuesday, a look at what Strafford County and Rochester are doing to try to make the local Mental Health Court work for those in need.

 About a month ago a person was arrested in Rochester for disorderly conduct for allegedly running into traffic at a busy downtown intersection multiple times during the afternoon and evening, the final two times after darkness had fallen.

 They are still in jail, a fact that underscores the argument from a prominent Illinois psychiatrist and professor that people with severe mental health issues sometimes need more than counseling and meds.

 "They need asylum, in the good sense of the word," declared Dr. Daniel Yohanna of the University of Chicago.

 In a 2013 article published in the AMA Journal of Ethics Yohanna likens his vision of what this "asylum" would look like to the ancient asylums of Greece and Rome where they were "a place where those who were persecuted could seek sanctuary and refuge.
 Those persons included debtors, criminals, mistreated slaves, and inhabitants of other states."